 Caldey Island off the coast of Tenby is one of the holy islands of Britain, with Cistercian monks farming the land.
 I stayed up in the lighthouse cottage there for a few nights, which was fantastic.
 I came across a plant there that I hadn’t seen here, Golden Samphire.
 I was so excited – it was edible, of course.

-If visitors do a little bit of foraging for themselves, or just go away and think: ‘Well, at least I can recognise a few things now,’ that’s fantastic.
+If visitors do a little bit of foraging for themselves after coming on one of our courses, or just go away and think: ‘Well, at least I can recognise a few things now,’ that’s fantastic.
 They become, in their own guardians of the countryside and the Pembrokeshire Coast National Park in their own way.

 Find out more about Wild About Pembrokeshire's foraging courses.